 Blessing Your Darkness.
 Sounds scary, doesn’t it?
-It can be without some guidance or how to proceed.
-We have all been told or shown that those inconvenience parts of ourselves like anger, grief, shame etc., are not something to talk about and never to display.
+It can be done with or without some guidance or how to proceed.
+We have all been told or shown that those inconvenience parts of ourselves like anger, grief, shame, etc., are not something to talk about and never to display.

 What happens to those parts?